 Orange fruits were manually cleaned, peeled, and pressed to get pulp from the orange flesh.
-In two phases, at 50 °C for 4 h and then 40 °C for 6 h, the collected peels and pulps were dehydrated in a warm air oven (Horizontal Forced Air Drier, Proctor and Schwartz Inc., Philadelphia, PA).
+In two phases, at 50 °C for 4 h and then 40 °C for 6 h, the collected peels and pulps were dehydrated in a horizontal hot-air oven (Air-Drier, Proctor and Schwartz Inc., Philadelphia).
 The dehydrated peels and pulps were processed at a high blender rapidity to create a fine powder.
 The items kept for usage must pass through an 80-mesh filter.